lixitrixi/classical-chronicle/_articles/distance-learning.md

 According to the Electronic Frontier Foundation, Zoom has many features students are not aware of.
 For example, hosts (teachers) have the ability to:

- - See indicators indicating whether a participant's zoom window has not been active for 30 seconds
+ - See whether a participant's zoom window has not been active for 30 seconds
  - See how, when, and where users are using Zoom
  - Download a user's recorded audio, transcript, chat files, and analytics
  - See a user's IP address, location, and device information, and